printfcoder/platform-web/README.md

 # Micro Web [doing]

-Micro Web is the Micro Dashboard.
+Micro Web is the Dashboard of Micro.

 ![](./docs/img/2.show.gif)